 With the global pandemic still a major source of stress for many Brits, it’s easy to see why much of the UK’s workforce would prefer to stay at home.
 Parents of young children may also be more inclined to work from home where possible, helping them to scale back on childcare provisions during the summer holiday period.

 All this in addition to potential savings to be had, both in time and money, that would’ve otherwise been spent on commuting to work, has left many preferring the remote working lifestyle.
+See other ways on how to save money as a business here.

 However, whilst remote working has provided some great positives for now, working Brits have still been found to want a combination of remote and office-based working in a post-COVID world.